 — Acts 1:4-5

 What they did in those ten days, is relative to the New Testament gift the disciples of the Lord would receive.

-There was a proposal at both events for those who had assembled to commit to follow Him.
+There was a proposal at both events for those who had assembled to commit to following Him.
 (See Acts chapter 2)

-Both of them taken together speak to us of an invitation and of the need for both elements of Word and Spirit in the Christian life.
+Both of them taken together offer us an invitation and of the need for both elements of Word and Spirit in the Christian life.